ooples/pine_script_docs/source/writing/Limitations.rst

     label.new(bar_index, close, yloc = cond > 0 ? yloc.abovebar : yloc.belowbar, style = cond > 0 ? label.style_arrowup : label.style_arrowdown,
         color = cond > 0 ? color.green : color.red, size = size.huge)

-Note that:

-    - Only the last 100 bars will have labels on them and this is because of the garbage collection process that Pine Script™ does in the back-end to only show the most recent labels.
+.. note:: Only the last 100 bars will have labels on them and this is because of the garbage collection process that Pine Script™ does in the back-end to only show the most recent labels.

 request.*() calls